Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningTumourSpheroidSimulations.md

 We must now create one or more force laws, which determine the mechanics of the cell population.
-As in the crypt simulation tutorial, we assume that a cell experiences a force from each neighbour that can be represented as a linear overdamped spring, so we use a `GeneralisedLinearSpringForce` object.
+As in the crypt simulation tutorial, we assume that a cell experiences a force from each neighbour that can be represented as a linear overdamped spring, so we use a `LinearSpringForce` object.
-Note that we have called the method `SetCutOffLength` on the `GeneralisedLinearSpringForce` before passing it to the simulator: this call modifies the force law so that two neighbouring cells do not impose a force on each other if they are located more than 3 units (=3 cell widths) away from each other.
+Note that we have called the method `SetCutOffLength` on the `LinearSpringForce` before passing it to the simulator: this call modifies the force law so that two neighbouring cells do not impose a force on each other if they are located more than 3 units (=3 cell widths) away from each other.
 This modification is necessary when no ghost nodes are used,